vjousse/vim-for-humans-book/README.md

 ## Compile

-After the dependencies have been installed, create the dist directory via `mkdir dist` then run `makedist.sh` script to start compiling.
-The compilation fails be sure to check the content of the script and try running each command one after another.
+After the dependencies have been installed, run `makedist.sh` script to start compiling.
+If the compilation fails, be sure to check the content of the script and try running each command one after another.

 ## Enjoy